ilkkamtk/WSK/project/databases.md

 ## Group assignment (project team)

-Think about your project requiremens.
+Think about your project requirements.
 What kind of data is needed?

-1. Design tables for the app (in addition to the ones we already have in examples)
+1. Define what data needs permanent storage and design tables for your application
 1. Draw a diagram of the database structure (including relations between tables)
 1. Define the data types for the columns
 1. Define primary keys and foreign keys